Creating an SAP connection #

 Tip: Values to fill out the forms can be found in the SAP logon pad in the Properties or acquired from SAP Basis team.

 - Client - a three-digit number of the SAP client between 000 and 999, e.g., 800.

 - Language - the logon language for the SAP system, e.g., EN for English or DE for German.

 - Plain (1) - SAP username and password (system or dialogue user)

 - SNC (Secure Network Communication) (2) with username and password

 - SNC with SSO (Single Sign On) (3)

 - Check the SAP parameter snc/gssapi_lib to determine, which library is used for encryption in your SAP system.
-Your SAP basis has to import and configure the same library on the application server and on the machine with installed Xtract Universal.
+Your SAP basis has to import and configure the same library on the application server and on the machine with installed Xtract Universal or BOARD Connector.

 - Fill in the SAP Partner Name configured for the SAP application server e.g.,

-Follow the steps described in SSO with Kerberos SNC when working with Kerberos library.
+When working with Kerberos library, follow the steps described in SSO with Kerberos SNC.